The Temptations: Autobiography and induction into the Rock and Roll Hall of Fame: 1983–1989

 At this point, Woodson officially joined the group, taking Edwards' place.
 Woodson's first lead on a single was 1984's "Treat Her Like a Lady", co-written by himself and Otis Williams, and co-produced by former Earth, Wind & Fire members Al McKay and Ralph Johnson.
 The song became their biggest success on R&B radio since 1975, reaching number-two on the R&B charts, and just missing the Pop Top 40 at no. 48.
 The group enjoyed further successes with 1985's "Do You Really Love Your Baby", a no. 14 R&B hit co-written by soul star Luther Vandross, and 1986's "Lady Soul", the group's third Top 10 R&B hit of the decade.

 Ali Woodson remained with The Temptations until 1987, when he was fired for consistent lateness.
 He was replaced by the again-returning Dennis Edwards.
 The group recorded one album during Edwards' third tenure, Together Again, released later that year.
 In 1988, Otis Williams published his autobiography, Temptations, co-written with Patricia Romanowski, chronicling the careers of the group from The Primes/Distants days and focusing on the lives of Williams and Melvin Franklin.
 (An updated version of the book was published in 2002.)
 Together, they worked on the theme song to the children's educational musical movement series, Kids in Motion created by Greg & Steve.

-Edwards left the group for a third and final time in late 1988, with Woodson re-joining the lineup.
+Edwards left the group for a third and final time in September 1988 over a pay dispute, with Woodson re-joining the lineup.
 In 1989, The Temptations released the album Special, which included the soulful singles "Special" and "Soul to Soul".
 On January 18, 1989, The Temptations were inducted into the Rock and Roll Hall of Fame.
 The event honored Edwards, Franklin, Otis Williams, Ruffin, Eddie Kendricks (now performing as "Eddie Kendrick"), and, posthumously, Paul Williams.
 Most of The Temptations, present and former, showed no ill feelings towards each another, although Otis Williams reported that Kendricks refused to speak to him during the ceremony.
 The Temptations ended their induction ceremony with a performance of Paul Williams' signature song, Don't Look Back, dedicated to his memory.